- Stock: In Stock

-Oxford Dipper Manual Pool Hoist with Spreader Bar
+Oxford Dipper Pool Hoist with Spreader Bar - Stainless Steel

 The Dipper uses a hydraulic pump to raise and lower service users and gives the support workers and service users peace of mind as it’s not reliant on electricity.
 To operate the hoist, simply pump the hydraulic pump using the handle to raise the user and to release, unscrew the black pump valve to slowly lower the service user.

 There are two variations of the Oxford Dipper Pool Hoist, the standard Oxford Dipper with spreader bar and the Oxford Dipper with Ranger seat.
 Both variations are available with an array of sockets to meet each individual customers specification.

 Can you have both options on one Dipper?

 There are two types of Oxford Dipper boom extensions, the 6 point spreader bar and the Ski tube which is compatible with the Oxford Ranger Seat.
 The 6 point spreader bar is used with slings, slings with loops, not clips.
 The spreader bar is very easy to attached, it takes 2 minutes.

 The Ski Tube connects again, very easy.
 This enables the Ranger seat to reverse up to lift, connect and lift with ease within a few minutes.
 To demonstrate how easy it is to connect these attachments, we've created a couple of short videos for your convenience.